slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-9/packetizer_raw_output.md

 - (E3) Causal Expert remarks that the resulting divergent user experience is an anticipated outcome of this design choice.

+**Severity:** Low
+  *Basis:* The open-ended downgrade/hiding strategy is a deliberate design trade-off that does not impair protocol interoperability, though it may result in variable client experiences.

+**Confidence:** High
 ---